Bitcoin Income: Exploring Capital Gains & Stock Value

-Editor’s Note: This article has been repurposed as part two of our four-part series.
-The focus of this section is to discuss the fiscal responsibilities one could expect when investing in Bitcoin and similar cryptocurrencies.
+Editor’s Note: The focus of this section is to discuss the fiscal responsibilities one could expect when investing in Bitcoin and similar cryptocurrencies.

 In published guidance, the IRS has clearly stated that convertible virtual currencies, such as Bitcoin, are treated as property for tax purposes, and should not be treated as foreign currency.

-As a property, it will be subject to the same general rules regarding when it should be included in gross income, the character of gain or loss, the basis of the Bitcoin, etc.
+Virtual currency will be subject to the same general tax rules as all other property regarding when it should be included in gross income, the character of gain or loss, the basis of the property, etc.

-Read on as we explore the fiscal hurdles one could expect when investing in Bitcoin.
+Read on as we explore Bitcoin tax and the fiscal hurdles associated with investing in this new type of currency.

 How to Invest in Bitcoin